The Autism Spectrum Annotation

 Experience: Most graduate students in this program will have experience working with children with special needs, and most will have had some experience working with children who are on the autism spectrum.

 Recommendation: Candidates teaching in special education or inclusion classrooms and settings must have a recommendation from a supervisor.
-Those candidates not yet working in a special education setting need to provide a recommendation from a prior supervisor or from an academic/fieldwork advisor.
+Those candidates not currently working in a special education setting need to provide a recommendation from a prior supervisor or from an academic/fieldwork advisor.

 Tuition Reduction Opportunities